abemin/file-share-docker/README.md

 - **CSRF**: Consider adding CSRF protection to `login.php` for production.
 - **Password Storage**: Passwords are hashed with bcrypt in the `users` table.

-## Contributing
-Contributions are welcome!
-Please:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For issues or questions, open a GitHub issue or contact [your-email@example.com](mailto:your-email@example.com).